Introduction

 In the last statement, since 'a' doesn't exist in the given string 'Hello', nothing is replaced and the string is returned as is.

-Strings are vital to programming and so are properties and methods to strings.
-Without the methods, especially, strings can only be written and as-it-is displayed - no functionality and no fun!
+Strings are vital to JavaScript and so are methods to strings.
+Without the methods, strings can only be written and as-it-is displayed; no functionality and no fun!

-Open the console and start experimenting.
-Notice the key points discussed in the paragraph above like method names, arguments, etc. Try to relate method functionalities with their names.
-This way you can ensure a solid grip over JavaScript methods discussed above in no more than just a week.
+Take note of the key points discussed in this chapter.
+Try to relate method functionalities with their names.
+This way you can ensure a solid grip over JavaScript string methods in no more than just a couple of days!